Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 9 Juni 2025 16.31.21 UTC
+- WIB: Senin, 9 Juni 2025 17.33.22 UTC
-- WITA: Senin, 9 Juni 2025 17.31.21 UTC
+- WITA: Senin, 9 Juni 2025 18.33.22 UTC
-- WIT: Senin, 9 Juni 2025 18.31.21 UTC
+- WIT: Senin, 9 Juni 2025 19.33.22 UTC

 Kutipan Inspiratif:
-"Human nature is potentially aggressive and destructive and potentially orderly and constructive."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: nature
+Kategori: motivational